Acquiring natural areas

 • Ensure movement of koalas from Elanora and Tallebudgera through to the Tallebudgera and Currumbin valleys

-• Helps connect habitat within the Currumbin to Springbrook critical nature corridor
+• Helps connect habitat within the Currumbin to Springbrook wildlife corridor

 Burleigh Heads